NREL/Keithley_GPT/README.md

 ### LambertW Approximation
 - **Method Evaluation**: Offers an evaluation of the main branch of the Lambert W function, approximated via the Newton-Raphson method.
 This evaluation is compared against results from the SciPy implementation, providing a reliability benchmark.

-## Getting Started

-(Instructions on how to install, configure, and use the Keithley_GPT module and GUI, including any prerequisites or dependencies, would be placed here.)

-## Contributing

-(Information on how to contribute to the project, report issues, and submit pull requests, ensuring the project's continual improvement and adaptation to user needs.)

-## License

-(Details about the project's licensing, indicating how it can be used and distributed.)

-## Contact

-(Information on how to reach the project maintainers or support team, including email addresses, social media profiles, or a project website.)